The Bachelor of Science in Computer Engineering

 |EECE 444||Microprocessor Systems Design||4.0||SP|

 Advanced microprocessor design concepts and techniques.
 Timing considerations and calculations for reliable high-speed processor operating frequencies.
-Interrupts for real-time processing; interfacing microprocessors to Dynamic Random Access Memories.
-Designing DRAM controllers using state machine design procedures.
-Direct Memory Access Controllers (DMAs) and multi-master systems.
-Programmable Parallel Ports and Timers.
-Special purpose processors for digital signal processing, communications and multimedia applications.
-3 hours discussion, 2 hours activity.
+Memory architectures and interfacing.
+Interrupt circuits.
+Direct Memory Access (DMA) and multi-master systems.
+High-speed buses and bus arbitration.
+Introduction to specialized applications, including digital signal processors, Systems-on-Chip (SoC), and hardware-software co-design.
+3 hours lecture, 3 hours laboratory.
 (002120)

 |EECE 490A||Engineering Profession and Design||4.0||FA||WP|